Send your first message

 Connect to the server

 - Register a user to simulate messaging.
-In production, the app client should obtain an access token from your app server, which calls the Register User Server API.
-For quick testing, use the Get Token API on the console's API debugging page to get a token for
+The app client should obtain an access token from your app server, which calls the Register User Server API.
+For this quickstart, use a token for

 HTTP/1.1 200 OK